What is Takayasu arteritis?

-Takayasu's arteritis is an autoimmune disease.
+Takayasu arteritis is a rare autoimmune disease.
 It causes redness and swelling (inflammation) of the large arteries.
 It’s a rare disease that’s much more common in young women.
 It is also believed to be more common in people from East Asia, India, and South America.

 An autoimmune disease is caused by a problem with the immune system.
 The immune system’s job is to protect the body from disease.
 It does this by attacking things in the body, such as viruses, that may cause harm.
 When you have an autoimmune disease, your immune system attacks your own body.
-In Takayasu's arteritis, the immune system attacks the walls of arteries.
+With Takayasu arteritis, the immune system attacks the walls of arteries.

-Arteries are blood vessels that carry blood around your body.
+Arteries are blood vessels that carry blood throughout your body.
 Arteries send blood from the heart out to the body.
-Takayasu's arteritis mostly affects the aorta and its main branches.
+Takayasu arteritis mostly affects the aorta and its main branches.
 The aorta is the large artery that leads from the heart.
 When your immune system attacks your arteries, it causes inflammation.
 This can damage your arteries.

 - Weight loss